Spanish Comparisons Practice: How to Master the Art of Comparing and Contrasting in Spanish

 With some mindful viewing and careful content selection, it can be a great way to practice Spanish comparisons.

-Watching TV and seeking out content on YouTube are also great ways of picking up comparisons.
+Watching TV and seeking out content on YouTube are great ways of picking up comparisons.
 Watching with the subtitles off is a great additional challenge because you’ll need to pay close attention and you can hone your listening skills at the same time.

 When you hear a comparative word or phrase, take note of how it’s used in the sentence.
 And if you’re not sure of what you’re hearing, be kind (to yourself) and rewind.